lnug/CityJS-Workshop-Starter/README.md

 line 13 -> `[$style.inactive]: mode === 'ai'`

 Like other SPA frameworks vue passes data up and down the component tree.
-So we need to add the code that gets the `this.$emit('gameMode', this.gameMode)` from the SplitButton component make it call a method in the App.vue component.
+So we need to add `this.$emit('gameMode'` to the SplitButton component and make it call a method in the App.vue component.

 ```javascript
 // src/App.vue line 45